Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.7.7.1 =
+* fixed bug where you couldn't save the facebook image size

 = 1.7.7 =
 * Added dropdown box to choose which thumbnail goes into the og:image for facebook to recognize
 * adjusted the alternate color for the config and moved some alternates around in the css